sahrayali2000/run-single-command-on-multiple-servers/readme.md

 4. waiting for processes till done

-##  Your Command Will Be Done on Servers
+##  Your Command Will Be Execute on Servers